Social movements; violence and conflict; urban poverty and politics; Latin America; participatory action research

 PhD, Sociology, Northeastern University, Boston, United States, 2018

 MA, Sociology, Northeastern University, Boston, United States, 2014

 BA, Peace & Justice Studies and International Relations, Tufts University, Medford, United States, 2007

 Anjuli N. Fahlberg is Assistant Professor in the Department of Sociology and co-director of the Building Together Research Collective, based in Rio de Janeiro, Brazil (www.construindojuntos.com).
 Her research employs an intersectional lens to examine urban violence and social movements across the Americas.
 She employs a participatory action research (PAR) approach in both ethnographic fieldwork and survey research.
-Her current book Activism under Fire: The Politics of Non-Violence in Rio de Janeiro's Gang Territories (Forthcoming, Oxford University Press), documents how activists residing in Rio de Janeiro's poor neighborhoods mobilize for citizenship rights in a context of armed drug gangs and racist policing.
+Her current book Activism under Fire: The Politics of Non-Violence in Rio de Janeiro's Gang Territories (2023, Oxford University Press), documents how activists residing in Rio de Janeiro's poor neighborhoods mobilize for citizenship rights in a context of armed drug gangs and racist policing.
 She has also studied the impact of the pandemic in favelas and how favela residents mobilized local aid efforts.
-Her current project examines the impact of diverse violence reduction strategies in Central America.
+Her current project examines the impact of distinct governance models on urban violence and anti-violence organizing in Central America.

 Dr. Fahlberg was raised in Rio de Janeiro, Brazil.
 After moving to the US, she spent several years working with immigrant survivors of domestic and sexual violence.
 In addition to her academic work, she is involved in community organizing in her city of Lowell, Massachusetts.
 For more information, visit Dr. Fahlberg's personal website.